Considering a weave as your next go-to style?

 Remember: It should be tight enough to stay in place, but loose enough to preserve and protect your edges.

-Your braid pattern can make or break your weave.
+4. Your can make or break your weave.

 Once your weave is in place, the key to preserving and protecting your natural hair underneath is maintenance, maintenance and more maintenance.